What is a Web Developer Portfolio?

 Tip:

-If you choose to include a contact section, make sure that all addresses and links you provide stay up to date.
+If you choose to include a contact section, make sure that all addresses and links you provide stay up-to-date.

 Portfolio Design & Structure